 Never share passwords

-When providing a user account, prioritizing security is crucial.
-Instead of sharing a password, Centix offers the option of sending an account activation link.
-Alternatively, you can set a temporarily generated password.
-In such cases, provide only the username and guide the user to the reset password functionality rather than sharing the password directly.
+When creating or granting a user account, it is essential to ensure security.
+Instead of sharing a password, Centix offers the option to send an account activation link.
+An alternative is to set a temporarily generated password.
+In that case, you provide only the username and supply the user with a link to the password reset functionality.

 If possible, use centrally maintained accounts (via SSO)

-Delete rights and data in case of the end of employment/customer relationship
+Remove access rights and data upon termination of employment or the end of a customer relationship

 There are times when an employee leaves employment or the customer relationship is terminated.
 In such cases, individuals have the right to be ‘forgotten’.
 To accomplish this, follow these steps: